cmhouston/excl-mobile/docs/howToSetUpGenyMotionOnAMac.md

 	ti info -t android -o json

-For the following steps, try and Find the appropriate file.
+For the following steps, try and find the appropriate file.
 If "null" appears for any of them, this is most likely the problem.

 ### Common Issues ###
 #### ZipAlign = "null" ####